 Back on terra firma, I began the two-hour hike from Nishinaka (西中) to Totsukawa (十津川) along the road running parallel to the Nishigawa River.
 I had to dodge a couple of diggers carving up the road.

 I stopped at a small store along the way to buy ice cream and the old lady running it gave me an orange for free.

 This was the only part of the trip I didn’t much enjoy since huge construction trucks were frequently rumbling past a little too close for comfort.
 It must be driving the local villagers crazy.

 After passing the large Subaru-no-sato (昴の郷) spa complex I walked through the old tunnel (to the right of the new one) and then crossed the river by way of a crazily elaborate and wobbly suspension bridge.

 On the other side, I bumped into a couple of old fellas who asked the usual questions about where I was from/where I was heading before returning to their companion who didn’t dare cross.

 Having checked the entrance to the trailhead for tomorrow’s walk, I continued on towards my accommodation for the night at Ryokan Tabanakan.

-On the way, I bumped into the Japanese couple who had been walking the same route for the past three days.
+On the way, I bumped into a Japanese couple who had been walking the same route for the past three days.
 Since I was staying somewhere different tonight they had come to check I hadn’t gotten lost.
 Japanese people never cease to amaze me with their small acts of kindness.